 The Year of Rust Leaf (1869)

-This is arguably one of the most important years in the history of coffee.
-This truly was a disaster on an epic scale.
+This is arguably one of the most critical years in the history of coffee.
+This indeed was a disaster on an epic scale.

-It is at this point that the British abandoned coffee production on a mass scale and moved over to growing tea on the scale it became famous for.
+At this point, the British abandoned coffee production on a mass scale and moved over to growing tea on the scale it became famous for.

 You may recognize that date.
-The second reason why this is possibly one of the most important years in the history of coffee is that this also happens to be the year that Robusta coffee plants were discovered.
-(For more on this check out the section on Africa’s coffee history).
+The second reason this is possibly one of the most important years in the history of coffee is that this also happens to be the year that Robusta coffee plants were discovered.
+(For more on this, check out the section on Africa’s coffee history).

 After this year, coffee production in this region is severely reduced and becomes more prominent in South and Central America.